Christmas holiday closings, changes

 In observance of the Christmas holiday, the following closings and changes have been announced:

-- Garbage collections: Wednesday and Thursday, collected one day early.
+Garbage collections: Thursday will be collected one day early.
 Friday collections will be Dec.
 28.

-- Blue-week recycling collections: Wednesday and Thursday, normal schedule.
+Blue-week recycling collections: Thursday, normal schedule.
 Friday collections will be postponed one day.

 336-727-7308